 If you work as an employee in Chicago for at least 80 hours for an employer within any 120-day period, you are probably covered by the Chicago law, whether you are a full-time, part-time, or temporary worker.
-However, the law does not cover minors, certain public or city agency employees, state or federal government workers, construction industry workers covered by a collective bargaining agreement (CBA), or participants of certain subsidized temporary youth or transitional employment programs.
+Workers are covered regardless of immigration status.
+However, the law does not cover certain camp counselors, government employees other than employees of the City of Chicago and certain City agencies, or construction industry workers covered by a collective bargaining agreement (CBA).

 If you work as an employee in Cook County for at least 80 hours for an employer within any 120-day period, you may be covered by the Cook County law, whether you are a full-time, part-time, or temporary worker.
 However, the law does not cover federal, state, or local government employees, or construction industry workers covered by a collective bargaining agreement (CBA).
 Workers in certain municipalities within Cook County may not be covered, if the municipality has opted out of the law.